 Getting to Karuizawa Station

-Karuizawa Station lies on the on Hokuriku Shinkansen line, which is covered under the JR Pass.
+Karuizawa Station lies on the on Hokuriku Shinkansen line, which is covered under the Japan Rail Pass.
 If you’re taking a Karuizawa day trip from Tokyo or Nagano, be sure to take the Asama train, as it’s the only one that always stops in Karuizawa.
 The journey from Tokyo takes about 75 minutes and costs 5,500 yen.
 From Nagano, the trip is around a half hour and costs 3,500 yen.

 Taking the Bus From Karuizawa Station